 Regular punctual attendance in classes and clinical practice is expected.
 Students should notify the instructor if they are unable to attend class or clinical.
 It is imperative that students maintain a perfect or near-perfect attendance record.
 Tardiness and/or failure to report to class can result in a lowering of the final course grade or exclusion from the course.
+Students who feel that their absence is related to extenuating circumstances must discuss this with the faculty of record for the course.
+If students have a medical issue, they are not required to reveal medical information, however, they may be asked to provide a doctor's note indicating the necessity of the absence.

-First Day of Class

-Due to the nature of clinical courses and time requirements, first day class attendance is MANDATORY.
+First Day of Class | Due to the nature of clinical courses and time requirements, first day class attendance is MANDATORY.
 Unexcused absences from the first day of any course may result in an administrative withdrawal for the student for that class and could delay progression in the program.
 If a student is removed from a class for non-attendance, clinical space in the subsequent class offering is not guaranteed.

-Travel Requirements

-It is the responsibility of the student to make all travel arrangements necessary to complete degree requirements.
+Travel Requirements | It is the responsibility of the student to make all travel arrangements necessary to complete degree requirements.
 This includes travel arrangements required by clinical agencies.